Editor’s Note: The following article is an excerpt from

 For more information about DVD regions, check out

-Home Theater Info
+Home Theater Info and

 DVD Demystified.
 Sources of region-free players include